Biden heads to rival-rich Florida ready to push Republicans on Social Security and Medicare – KION546

 President Joe Biden will embark Thursday on the next leg of his post-State of the Union tour with a visit to the former swing state of Florida, home to an emerging Republican foil and two potential GOP challengers in a 2024 campaign.

-The president’s decision to highlight that proposal drew the fiercest reaction from Republicans during Tuesday’s address to Congress, eliciting loud jeers by accusing some Republicans of supporting changes to the popular entitlement programs.
+Even as Biden focuses on Scott — and is expected to name check the senator again Thursday — the presence of DeSantis and former President Donald Trump, who resides in Palm Beach, is certain to hang over the visit as the Democratic incumbent teases a likely 2024 reelection bid.
+DeSantis is a politician at his peak popularity with Republicans — but White House officials believe he serves as the embodiment of who they can elevate to Biden’s benefit.

-Even as Biden focuses on Scott — and is expected to name check the senator again Thursday — the presence of Florida Gov. Ron DeSantis and former President Donald Trump, who resides in Palm Beach, is certain to hang over the visit as the Democratic incumbent teases a likely 2024 reelection bid.
+“We like foils,” one adviser told me.
+“There are no better foils in politics than Scott and DeSantis.”

 Biden offered a preview of his post-State of the Union message to union workers in DeForest, Wisconsin, as he moves away from trying to brand some Republicans as “ultra MAGA” or “mega MAGA” extremists in thrall to Trump.
 Instead, he appears ready to push Republicans on their plans to negotiate spending cuts in exchange for a debt limit increase, including proposed cuts to the social safety net.